HarrisonMc555/HarrisonMc555.github.io/_posts/2020-12-02-day-2-password-philosphy.md

 We want to create a regular expression pattern that matches this pattern and remembers the parts we care about.
 The pieces we care about need to be in groups (surrounded by parentheses) so we can extract them later.
 This is the pattern I came up with.
 If you're unfamiliar with regular expressions don't worry too much about it.
-They are a good tool, though, so I would recommend learning about them!
+They are a good tool, though, so I would recommend learning about them at some point!

 ```text
 (\d+)-(\d+) ([a-z]): ([a-z]+)